You can either convince your kids to eat veggies. Or get that nutrition in without them realizing. Here are 3 ways to get it done.

 - 5 ounces white mushrooms, optional

-- 1 28 ounce can crushed tomatoes (I like to use the one with the basil added—if you don’t have that, throw in 1-2 cubes of the frozen basil, or 1 tablespoon dried basil)
+- 1 28 oz can crushed tomatoes (I like to use the one with basil.
+If you don’t have that, throw in 1-2 cubes frozen or 1 tbsp dried basil)

-- In a food processor, chop the carrot, celery, onion, garlic, and mushrooms, if using.
+- In a food processor, chop the carrot, celery, onion, garlic cloves, and mushrooms, if using.

 - Heat oil in a 2-quart sauce pot.
 Add chopped veggies.
 Cook on medium heat until soft and mushy.
 You want them to be able to disappear into the sauce.

-- Add tomato paste, and stir around.
+- Add tomato paste, and stir.
 Cook for 1-2 minutes.
 Then add in spices.

 - Pour in tomatoes and ½ cup-1 cup water, depending on what consistency your family likes.
 We like it fairly chunky, so I use less.